fhunleth/fhunleth-buildroot-experiments/README.md

 It can take some time to download and build everything so you may need to be patient.
 The build products can be found in the `images` directory.

+# Applications

+## SDBurner

+This is a simple Raspberry Pi+PiTFT hat+Card Reader device that makes programming SDCards really easy.
+One would have thought that installing software on a laptop to program SDCards would not be hard, but it turns out to be brutal when kids borrow laptops from parents, friends, etc. Some businesses lock down USB ports, some parents have impossibly old laptops, and sometimes no one knows the admin password.
+Well, no more.
+This little device reprograms Raspberry Pi MicroSD cards in no time at all.

+### Interim notes

+    QT_QPA_EVDEV_KEYBOARD_PARAMETERS=/dev/input/event0 sdburner -platform linuxfb:fb=/dev/fb1